masonschmidt/SoftEngProj1/README.md

 nano main.py
 ~~~
-Delete the code in main.py and copy paste the following code and save
+Delete the code in main.py and copy paste the following code and save:
 ~~~
 from flask import Flask
 app = Flask(__name__)